-Experimental Setup For all experiments, the teacher model is GPT-4o-mini, the student model is CodeT5 (Wang et al., 2023) and is trained with LoRA (Hu et al., 2021).
-We use the GQA dataset (Hudson and Manning, 2019) and VQAv2 (Goyal et al., 2017) datsets for our experiments.
-We evaluate on the full GQA test-dev split and randomly sample 10000 questions from the VQAv2 validation split.
+Experimental Setup For all experiments, the teacher model is GPT-4o-mini.
+Several student models are trained with LoRA (Hu et al., 2021): Qwen2.5-Coder-0.5B (Hui et al., 2024), CodeT5 (Wang et al., 2023) and Llama-3.2-1B (Dubey et al., 2024).
+We use the GQA dataset (Hudson and Manning, 2019) and VQAv2 (Goyal et al., 2017) datasets for our experiments.
+All student models are trained and evaluated on a single dataset unless indicated by the word 'joint'.
+We evaluate on the full GQA testdev split and randomly sample 10,000 questions from the VQAv2 validation split.
 GQA is evaluated using exact match and VQAv2 is evaluated based on annotator/answer agreement as in the original benchmark.

 We use a slightly modified API from the original ViperGPT paper (Surís et al., 2023).
 The main differences are some additional functions (to reduce program length) and removal of the use of a VLM if earlier parts of a program fail.
-Please see Appendix Section C for more details.
+Please see Appendix D for more details.
 For visual models, we use InstructBLIP (Flan-T5 XL) (Dai et al., 2023) for general visual queries, Owl-ViT2 (Minderer et al., 2024) for detection and CLIP (Radford et al., 2021) for classification.